Current Economic Snapshot

 Inflation

-- Core PCE & the Fed: Core Personal Consumption Expenditures (PCE) – which excludes food and energy – is the Federal Reserve’s preferred inflation metric.
-The Fed targets 2% inflation using Core PCE, which the US has not seen since 2021.
+- Core PCE & the Fed: Core Personal Consumption Expenditures (PCE)—which excludes food and energy—is the Federal Reserve’s preferred inflation metric.
+The Fed targets 2% inflation, which the US has not seen since 2021.
+Food and energy are excluded because they tend to be more volatile.

-- The tariffs effect: The increase in inflation shown since April 2025 is consistent with the effects of tariffs; however, those effects were very likely blunted by the anticipatory increase in imports earlier in the year.
-Firms may be reluctant to raise prices until they run through the inventories they accumulated earlier.
+- Current rates: Between February 2024 and February 2026, rates have hovered between 2.6% and 3.2%.
+The increase in inflation shown since April 2025 is consistent with the effects of tariffs; however, those effects were very likely blunted by the anticipatory increase in imports earlier in the year.

 Consumer Sentiment